Horace, North Dakota

 Horace is a city in Cass County, North Dakota, United States.
-It is apparently 5–8 miles south of the city of West Fargo and about 8 miles away from Fargo.
+It is approximately 5–8 miles south of the city of West Fargo and about 8 miles away from Fargo.
 The population was 3,085 at the 2020 census, and was estimated to be 6,286 in 2024.
-In 2025, it is now 7,239.
+In 2026, it is now 7,804.
 In fact, Horace is one of North Dakota's Fastest growing cities in the state.
 The city is a suburb of the Fargo–Moorhead metropolitan area.
 It is the 13th-most populous city in North Dakota.
 Horace was founded in 1882 at a time of widespread European-American settlement in the territory.

 History

 A post office has been in operation at Horace since 1875.
 The city is named after Horace Greeley of Chappaqua, New York, editor of the New York Tribune.
 Greeley encouraged western settlement with the motto "Go West, young man".

 The city is bordered on the west by the Sheyenne River, a tributary of the Red River.
 To reduce damage from seasonal flooding, which sometimes was severe, the state and federal government collaborated on the Sheyenne Diversion Project, constructing a canal and associated support in 1990–1992 to move Sheyenne flood waters to the west and south of Horace, and north past the western side of West Fargo.
 This has proved its worth, protecting the Sheyenne cities from damage that resulted from the large 1997 Red River flood, which destroyed areas of Grand Forks and East Grand Forks to the north.